 Because of the possibility that other New England states, e.g. Massachusetts, may need the gas to be supplied by the proposed pipeline, the Amherst Selectmen have not taken a position for or against the pipeline itself.

 We will continue to gather information, meet with Kinder Morgan, with other towns, the Nashua Regional Planning Commission, our State representatives and also our Federal representatives to try and understand what options exist and to make sure that if a pipeline is built in Amherst, it is done in a way that is best for the town of Amherst.

-Kinder Morgan released their open houses schedule for January and February with dates, times and locations.
-Please review the schedule provided under Upcoming meetings or events for more details.
-We would encourage interested citizens to attend and speak at the open houses and public hearings.
+Please review the schedule provided under Upcoming meetings or events to find opportunities to learn more and contribute your views..
+We would encourage interested citizens to attend and speak at open houses, scoping meetings, and public hearings.

 Below please find information that has been gathered thus far: